Overview

 How psychologically challenging will this course be?

-Students should be ready to present and discuss their own work, which includes receiving constructive feedback from instructors, visiting artists, and peers.
+Students should be ready to present and discuss their own work, which includes receiving constructive feedback from instructors, visiting artists, and their peers.
 For students who want to tell personal, autobiographical stories, please consider if you have enough emotional distance to receive feedback on your work.

 I want to apply to PPSL and create a film with a larger crew model.
 Is that doable?